Profit-Aligned CATE Estimation: Reconciling Policy Learning and Inference: The Targeting Problem

 \subsection{Policy Training and Evaluation}

 There are two conceptually different approaches to estimate optimal targeting policies using experimental data.
-The first approach proceeds in two stages.
-It first obtains estimates of the CATEs, $\widehat{\tau}(\cdot)$, and then compares these estimates with the treatment cost $c$ to obtain a targeting policy $\widehat{\pi}(\cdot)=\mathbbm{1}\{\widehat{\tau}(\cdot)\geq c\}$.
-The CATE estimates are typically obtained by minimizing a measure of the discrepancy between the predicted treatment effects and the observed data.
-For example, we can parameterize the CATEs with a vector, $\theta$, and compute it by minimizing the following mean squared error (MSE)
+The first approach, plug-in optimization, proceeds in two stages.
+It first estimates the CATEs, $\widehat{\tau}(\cdot)$, and then assigns treatment to customers whose estimated effect exceeds the treatment cost: $\widehat{\pi}(\cdot)=\mathbbm{1}\{\widehat{\tau}(\cdot)\geq c\}$.
+The CATE estimates are typically obtained by minimizing the discrepancy between the predicted treatment effects and the observed data.
+For example, we can parameterize the CATEs as $\tau(X_i;\theta)$, and find $\theta$ by minimizing the following mean squared error (MSE):